arve0/master/thesis.md

 overview image and scans the specimen areas with wanted acquisition parameters.
 The process consists roughly of the steps:

-1. Collecting an overview image with low magnification.
+1. Collecting overview images with low magnification.
 2. Segment specimen spots in the overview image.
-3. Scan each specimen spot one or several times with chosen acquisition parameters (e.g., high magnification).
+3. Scan each specimen spot with chosen acquisition parameters (e.g., high magnification).

 The steps listed above is fairly straight forward, but several instrumental and technical details are important to get a working solution.
 To better get an